smucclaw/crlp/README.md

 In the future the rules will be sensibly parsed by a backend.

 However for now, it takes variations of this very specific rule.
 You can change the subject, and the verbs.
 Do not be alarmed if your L4 rule produces an error (Invalid rule format)!
 Trust that your format is theoretically valid L4.
 Return to this rule, the only rule for now.
 The rule must go: Every noun WHO verb1 AND verb2 MUST verb3.
 I apologise.
-At the moment it uses a hacky typescript parse that parses only this type of rule.
+At the moment it uses a hacky typescript parse that parses only this type of rule (rule2Json.ts).
+As mentioned this will be replaced with a more robust backend.

 ## How To Get The Diagram To Appear On The Right